 Oral anti-viral medications for COVID-19 require a comprehensive patient history for safe prescribing.
 Detailed patient assessment of medication suitability may, in some cases, take longer than 20 minutes and these items acknowledge the access provided through virtual consultation while supporting infection control if the patient has COVID-19.
-The temporary telephone MBS items complement existing video consultations of more than 20 minutes duration (more than 25 minutes duration for OMPs), and shorter telephone consultations, which may also be appropriate.
+The temporary telephone MBS items complement existing video consultations of more than 20 minutes duration (more than 25 minutes duration for medical practitioners other than GP), and shorter telephone consultations, which may also be appropriate.